Has it ever dawned on you that the key to staying healthy may lie in your feet?

 According to reflexology, there is a correlation between the heel, the sciatic nerve, and the lower back.
 For those who suffer from sciatica or chronic lower back pain, massaging the heels can help provide some much-needed relief.

 5. The Neck

 Neck aches and pains are extremely common.
 However, the connection between the neck and the area just below the big toe can go a long way to ease this pain and discomfort.

 Within these zones, energy runs up and down between all body parts.
 This energy connection should be free-flowing so that all parts of the body – organs, muscles, nerves, glands, and blood supply – work in harmony and at the optimum level for good health.

 Simply massage this and the rest of these areas with your fingers to reap the 12 health benefits at the bottom.

 6. The Heart

 Heart health is something that should be taken very seriously.
-Anyone experiencing heart palpitations or chest pain should always see a doctor right away.
+Anyone experiencing heart palpitations or chest pain should always see a doctor immediately.

 If there is a block of the body’s energy, it will have an effect on any organ or part of the body within that particular zone.
 If a reflexologist finds sensitivity in one spot of the feet or hands, this indicates an imbalance in the entire length of that zone.

-That said, massaging this specific area on the right foot can promote heart health, and have long-term benefits for the circulatory system.
+Massaging this area on the right foot can promote heart health and have long-term benefits for the circulatory system.

 7. The Knees